zoeyg/blog-posts/how-to-CPTC.md

 ## The Report

-There are [some examples from 2019](https://github.com/nationalcptc/report_examples), but looking at our previous reports from 2020 and replicating their format is likely a good option as we got rather positive feedback on our reports, and won the regionals, which was only based on the report and technical scores(no injects or presentation).
+There are [some examples from 2019](https://github.com/nationalcptc/report_examples), and the 2020 examples will likely be released soon enough, but looking at  previous reports and replicating their format is likely a good option.
 The organizers also wrote a [letter to competitors](https://github.com/nationalcptc/report_examples/blob/master/2019/letter%20to%20competitors.pdf) in 2019 with a list of dos and don’ts for report writing.
-Have a template ready to go that you can drop your content into will save you a lot of time.
+Having a template ready to go that you can drop your content into will save you a lot of time.

 Our kill chain diagram is something that [was really well received](http://lockboxx.blogspot.com/2021/01/cptc-2020-finals-review.html), and wasn't done by any other team.
 It's basically a graphical flow chart that summarizes the pentest and the techniques that were used to jump from box to box.
 Given the blog post, this might show up in other teams' reports in the future.

 Make sure the reproduction steps are detailed enough for an engineer or security employee to easily replicate the finding.
-Be sure to include even low impact findings that might show up in scans, like missing headers on a web server, or old crypto, as they're worth points, but prioritize getting more critical findings into the report if you've got limited time.
+Be sure to include even low impact findings that might show up in scans, as they're worth points, but prioritize getting more critical findings into the report if you've got limited time.

 ## Presentation